vhil/helpfulcore-logging/README.md

 </configuration>
 ```

-This allows you to configure your features and make them writing to dedicated log files if you need that.
+This feature also allows you to configure your features and make them writing to dedicated log files if you need that.